Doo-Wops & Hooligans: Release and promotion

 Mars began the fall leg of Maroon 5's Palm Trees & Power Lines Tour, opening shows with OneRepublic, on October 6, 2010, in Santa Barbara, California.
 He then supported Travie McCoy on his European tour from mid-October to early November.
 The album was promoted by the Doo-Wops & Hooligans Tour, Mars's first headlining concert tour, which started on November 16 in San Francisco.
 Its second leg, from January to March 2011, consisted of concerts in Europe and was followed by dates in Asia and Oceania.
 Dates for the former tour in Europe, the Caribbean and South America were added.
 Mars concluded the tour on January 28, 2012, in Florianópolis, Brazil.
 In early 2011, a co-headline tour with Janelle Monáe, called Hooligans in Wondaland Tour, was announced.
 The concert tour was performed in North America in May and June 2011.

 On October 2, 2020, Atlantic Records announced they would be celebrating the tenth anniversary of Doo-Wops & Hooligans.
 The music videos of the album were remastered in 4K Ultra HD, and six brand new lyric videos were released.
 The label also made Doo-Wops & Hooligans merchandise available for purchase for a limited time on Mars's official webstore.
 Moreover, the album will be made available in a limited yellow vinyl edition, exclusively via Walmart, on November 27, 2020.
 Several Atlantic Records' artists covered songs from the album as part of its tenth anniversary.
-On October 2025, the label announced they would be celebrating the fifteenth anniversary of Doo-Wops & Hooligans with a Limited Edition Transparent Yellow Galaxy Vinyl.
+In October 2025, the label announced they would be celebrating the fifteenth anniversary of Doo-Wops & Hooligans with a Limited Edition Transparent Yellow Galaxy Vinyl.
 Alongside, a limited edition poster, shirt and tee were available for purchase.